 8 November 2018 (Thursday)

 NERC scoped the potential for scalable strategic capital investment to improve:

 - catchment-scale measures of the amount and movement of water which, at extremes, can lead to flooding or drought

 - in this context, automated data collection, transfers, processing and assimilation.

-Following review of the outputs from a community workshop held in November 2017, NERC now seeks to scope out potential investment options.
-The workshop will focus on the infrastructure needed to enable a better understanding of the hydrological, meteorological, hydrogeological and geomorphological processes leading to the occurrence, duration and severity of floods and droughts.
+Following review of the outputs from a community workshop held in November 2017, NERC sought to scope out potential investment options.
+The workshop focused on the infrastructure needed to enable a better understanding of the hydrological, meteorological, hydrogeological and geomorphological processes leading to the occurrence, duration and severity of floods and droughts.

 This scoping for a scalable strategic capital investment has emerged from previous NERC capital consultation activities and as part of the development of NERC research and innovation priorities within UK Research & Innovation.
-It sits within an emerging priority area around new ways of monitoring in a digitally connected environment, which is currently being developed.
+It sits within an emerging priority area around new ways of monitoring in a digitally connected environment.

-With limited space available, NERC will select participants from those who apply to ensure an appropriate balance of expertise and institutional representation.
-Applicants will be advised on whether their application was successful by 26 October 2018.
-We appreciate this is close to the date of event but hope that all will be flexible in holding dates.
+With limited space available, NERC selected participants from those who applied to ensure an appropriate balance of expertise and institutional representation.
+Applicants were advised on whether their application was successful by 26 October 2018.

 For further details, please contact: